floridev07-source/From-EarthData-to-Action/README.md

 npm run preview
 ```
 Access link to the frontend of our application deployed on Vercel:  https://from-earth-data-to-action-n8j6-git-master-floridev07s-projects.vercel.app?_vercel_share=16ffiCaFBXWcfKmpNnKH7n3VGhGBmwhU
-Access link to the frontend of our application deployed on Vercel:
 ## Configuration

 - Tailwind is configured via the new @tailwindcss/vite plugin and inline theme tokens in CSS.